 The modern tendency is to see the play as a call for tolerance.
 The climax of the court scene ironically shows how those who accused Shylock of trickery managed to turn the case around against him by their own deceitful means.
 In this way Shakespeare seems to portray Christian virtues in a rather ambiguous light.
 Ultimately, when Shylock must convert to Christianity, it sounds as if Shakespeare is making the play end happily also for him - redeeming him from his “unbelief”.
 In point of fact, Shylock’s final conversion is no redemption, but rather a humiliating punishment – he is a lonely, joyless man who appears to be a victim, as he cannot remain a Jew and live.

-And now let's watch the 2004 romantic drama film based on Shakespeare's play in which Al Pacino, Jeremy Irons and Joseph Fiennes give wonderful performances.
+In the 2004 romantic drama film based on Shakespeare's play Al Pacino, Jeremy Irons and Joseph Fiennes give wonderful performances.